utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

             </ol>
         </details>

-    - **Other Authenticatior Apps**:
+    - **Other Authenticator Apps**:
-        If you already use other authenticator apps, such as Google's, you may also use it for your UTokyo Account authentication.
+        If you already use other authenticator apps, such as "Google Authenticator", you may also use it for your UTokyo Account authentication.
         <details>
             <summary>Setup Procedure</summary>